Randyanto/line-bot-example-nodejs/README.md

 npm start
 ```

-With the configuration above, the webhook listens on `https://your.base.url:1234/callback`.
+With the configuration above, the webhook listens on `https://your.base.url:80/callback`.

 ## ngrok usage

-[ngrok](https://ngrok.com/) tunnels extenral requests to localhost, helps
+[ngrok](https://ngrok.com/) tunnels external requests to localhost, helps
 debugging local webhooks.

 This example includes ngrok inside, and it just works if no `BASE_URL` is